The EngageMedia Team

 Becky ran the Safer Mobile Project (2011-2012), a partnership between MobileActive and the Guardian Project to develop a mobile security training program and tools for activists, journalists, and human rights defenders.
 She has worked domestically and internationally in media and technology research, design and development in and across issues including human rights defense, international criminal law, government accountability, agricultural development, domestic violence services, racial justice, immigration justice, and queer rights.

 Becky holds a B.S. in Comparative Media Studies from MIT and an M.S. in Information Management and Systems from the UC Berkeley iSchool.

-Maxim Solovyev – Finance & Administration Coordinator (Melbourne)
+Maxim Solovyev – Finance Manager (Melbourne)

 Maxim Solovyev is an Accounting graduate from Monash University and Associate member of CPA Australia.

 He has been a bookkeeper in the non-for-profit sector for the past four years, and currently oversees all day-to-day finance activities for EngageMedia.
 Prior to bookkeeping he worked in the retail industry.
 Maxim has a keen interest in politics and economics, and a passion for sports.

 Hendriati Trianita – Program and Operations Manager (Yogyakarta)